Best Acne Treatment in Pregnancy

 Nodules - This type of acne is large, painful, solid pimples, and are buried deep within the skin.

-Cysts – Cysts, visible on the surface of the skin are a painful form of acne, loaded with pus and capable of making scars.
+Cysts – Cystic acne is visible on the surface of the skin and are a painful form of acne, loaded with pus and capable of making scars.

-Due to the increased levels of hormones during pregnancy, acne gets triggered mostly in the first trimester.
+Due to the increased levels of hormones during pregnancy, acne gets triggered mostly in early pregnancy.
 High level of hormones known as Androgens is primarily responsible for the increased oil production leading to acne.
 These hormones can boost the sebaceous glands in the skin to produce sebum, which combined with dead skin cells in the hair follicles, block the pores allowing bacteria to multiply rapidly.

-Here are five natural remedies that can be used to treat acne at home.
-However, consulting with your gynecologist and dermatologist before the application is highly recommended to avoid allergies and infections.
+Here are five natural remedies that can be used to prevent acne at home.
+However, consulting with your gynaecologist and dermatologist before the application is highly recommended to avoid allergies and infections.